cvs-health/testilo/README.md

 ### Merge

-Testilo merges batches with scripts by means of a `merge` module.
+Testilo merges batches with scripts, producing jobs, by means of the `merge` module.

 The `merge` module needs to be given a batch and a script.
 In addition, `merge` offers an isolation option.
 If you exercise it, the `merge` module will act as if the latest placeholder were **again** inserted after each target-modifying test act, except where that test act is the last act or where the next act after it is a placeholder.